Boeing Commercial Airplanes

-Boeing Commercial Airplanes (BCA) is a division of The Boeing Company.
-It designs, assembles, markets, and sells jet airliners and business jets (Boeing Business Jets), and also provides product-related maintenance and training to customers worldwide.
-BCA operates out of its division headquarters in Renton, Washington, and has more than a dozen engineering, manufacturing, and assembly facilities located throughout the United States and internationally.
+Boeing Commercial Airplanes (BCA) is a division of the Boeing Company.
+It designs, assembles, markets, and sells commercial aircraft, including the 737, 767, 777, and 787, along with freighter and business jet variants of most.
+The division employs nearly 35,000 people, many working at the company's division headquarters in Renton, Washington, or at more than a dozen engineering, manufacturing, and assembly facilities, notably the Everett Factory and Renton Factory (both outside of Seattle), and the South Carolina Factory.

 It includes the assets of the Douglas Aircraft division of the former McDonnell Douglas Corporation, which merged with Boeing in 1997.
 As of the end of 2021, BCA employed about 35,926 people.

 Organization

 Boeing Commercial Airplanes (BCA) is organized as: